 About me

-I am an interdisciplinary researcher interested in questions about how cultural behavior is learned, how it changes over time, and how social factors can impact that change.
+I am an interdisciplinary researcher interested in questions about how cultural behaviors spread, persist, and change over time.
 I develop automated data collection methods to uncover the mechanisms that link individual-level decision-making, social structures and processes, and the environment to culture.
 I study two urban adaptor species as models of animal culture: the great tit and sulphur-crested cockatoo, and use insights from empirical studies to inform theoretical models that are generalizable across species.
 In 2024, I was awarded the Richerson Award for Outstanding Doctoral Research by the Cultural Evolution Society.
 I am currently a postdoc at the Centre for Collective Behaviour at the University of Konstanz.

-I am developing an R package for the Bayesian modeling of social transmission in networked populations: STbayes.
-If you’d like to use this on your own data and don’t mind being a bit of a guinea pig, please reach out.
+I am the developer of an R package for the Bayesian modeling of social transmission in networked populations: STbayes.
+If you’re interested in using it, please reach out.

 In my spare time, I like to dj and make electronic music.
-Feel free to check out my yt channel and soundcloud!
+Sometimes I post mixes and songs at yt channel and soundcloud!